marcselis/Easywave2MQTT/addon/Easywave2MQTT/README.md

 You can use this add-on to add support for Easywave devices in Home Assistant.
 Easywave is a proprietary protocol for wireless devices, developed by [Niko](https://niko.eu) & [Eldat](https://www.eldat.de/).

 This add-on requires the presence of an [RX09 USB Transceiver](https://www.eldat.de/produkte/schnittstellen/rx09e_en.html) in the machine.
 Niko USB sticks will probably work too, **provided they are recognized by the OS**.
+**Eldat RX11 Sticks are not supported**, as Eldat has not disclosed the protocol they use.

 **This project is still in beta phase, but is usable after some manual tweaking.**